Do you believe in the butterfly effect? Can an event as small as a butterfly flapping its wings really cause chaos down the line?

 You don’t have to do this exercise just for yourself.
 When you read a book or watch TV, pay attention to what is stressing the characters out.
 Think about why they are stressed, then think about some other ways the character could think about the situation and then find out what actually happens.

-The truth is, bad things do happen that can have a negative effect on our life, but they usually are not as catastrophic as we initially think.
+The truth is, bad things do happen that can have a negative effect on our lives, but they usually are not as catastrophic as we initially think.
 This exercise will help challenge your beliefs about certain situations which can greatly help reduce stress.

 My hope is that you begin doing some of these exercises today and commit to them and to your mental health.
 Don’t stop here, though.